-Back in the late 60s the full drying curve had been defined all the way from ambient pressure down to absolute zero.
-But that was not the case with the reciprocal process of rewetting the dried out pores.
-Presumably this was because for those working in Soil Physics research there was little of practical interest in that aspect of soil behaviour.
+Even back in my student days the full drying curve had been defined all the way from ambient pressure down to absolute zero.
+But that was not the case with the reciprocal/reverse process of rewetting the dried-out pores.
+I presume this was because in Soil Physics there was little of practical interest associated with this aspect of soil behaviour.
+Perhaps this deficit has been rectified in the meantime and I am unaware of it.